penx/eslint-config-sonar/README.md

 #### Octal values should not be used
 eslint will throw a parsing error (Invalid number)

+#### Return of boolean expressions should not be wrapped into an "if-then-else" statement

+`sonarjs/prefer-single-boolean-return`

 #### Switch cases should end with an unconditional "break" statement

 `no-fallthrough`

+#### Two branches in a conditional structure should not have exactly the same implementation

+`sonarjs/no-duplicated-branches`

 #### Unused local variables and functions should be removed
 `no-unused-vars`